-The proposed rules supply a regulatory mechanism for the practice of applied behavior analysis.
+The proposed rules supply a regulatory mechanism for the practice of medicine.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.

 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.
-No rescission of any rules is necessary.